otrv4/otrv4/otrv4.md

 ```

 **Bob:**

-// TODO: clarify that this is X and Y

 1. Generates and sets `our_ecdh` as ephemeral ECDH keys.
 2. Generates and sets `our_dh` as ephemeral 3072-bit DH keys.